yoshiki9636/my-riscv-rv32i/README.md

 (4) Perform the following synthesis in the manner of Vivado and write to Arty A7.

 (5) Since the Arty A7 can use the USB connection as a UART, no special UART converter is needed.
 The rest is identical to the Tang Primer method (7).

+2.5 How to run C bare-metal programs

+(1) https://github.com/riscv-collab/riscv-gnu-toolchain Create a tool chain.
+You may get stuck on the way, but it may be the version of git, so please be patient and deal with the errors.
+Note that this CPU only supports RV32i and the most basic instruction set, so do not make a mistake when you configure it.

+./configure --prefix=/opt/riscv32i --with-arch=rv32i --with-abi=ilp32

+make should select newlib.

+make

+(2) C samples are available in ctest/.
+It has been tested in the author's environment.
+Shell for compilation (Makefile was troublesome...)
+The name of the tool chain is written in the script.
+The tool name is written in the script, so please change it to the name of the tool in the above tool chain.
+After that, all you have to do is to run the shell.

+./cmpl.sh XX.c

+Various files such as binaries can be created, but all that is needed is XX.hex.
+Then, read XX.hex using the i command as in step 2.
+At this time, some programs (most of them) require an image on the D memory side as well, so use the w000000000 command to load the image on the D memory side as well.
+Execution is done g00000000.

 ----------

 Design Memo ( English )